-- The student may invoke her/his right to privacy at any time; however, in doing so, he/she may be denying the committee essential information and thereby be undermining the appeal.
+- The student may invoke his/her right to privacy at any time; however, in doing so, he/she may be denying the committee essential information and thereby be undermining the appeal.

 5.9.1 Course Loads

-For purposes of determining financial aid eligibility, a full-time load is defined as 20 hours per year, and half-time is defined as 10 hours per year.
+For purposes of determining financial aid eligibility, a full-time load is defined as 20 hours per year, and a half-time load is defined as 10 hours per year.

 5.9.2 Course Numbers

 - 500-level courses are introductory level Masters courses

 - 700-level course numbers are reserved for the summative exercises at the end of Master’s programs, i.e., the capstone project in the M.Div., the thesis in the M.T.S., and the final research paper in the M.P.S.